psaravind/Getting-and-Cleaning-Data/CodeBook.md

 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-Features are normalized and bounded between [-1, 1] and each veature vector is a row on the text file
+Features are normalized and bounded between [-1, 1] and each feature vector is a row on the text file

 # Data Cleansing and transformation
 After downloading and unzipping the data set, the Train data containing 7352 observations and 561 variables was merged with test data containing 2947 observations and 561 variables.
 The combined data set had total of 10299 observations with 561 variables.